ldelaprade/JavaCodingStyle/README.md

   }
 };
 ```
-The proposed new formatting rules will result in a much higher readability:
+The proposed new formatting rules will result in a much better code organization perception:

 ```java
 return new MyClass()